ethanic17/EssentialsX-worth.yml/README.md

 To install, replace the worth.yml file in the EssentialsX folder with the one in this repo, and then restart your server for effects to take place.

+Disclaimer: This specific economy is tailored for 1.16+ SMP Servers, and may not work well with your specific server type or version.